-Online Asynchronous Learning: This is an asynchronous course.
-Learning activities will take place within lectures or after using eClass.
-These include lectures (points given for watching them), written assignments, discussion board posts, video discussion board participation, and other activities.
-In addition, you can expect approximately 3 hours of study/practice/ work outside of class each week for this course.
+Online Asynchronous Learning: This course is online, and learning activities will take place using Eclass.
+These include lectures, quizzes, online surveys, written assignments, discussion board posts, video discussion board participation, and other activities.
+In addition, you can expect approximately 1 hours of study/practice/work outside of class each week for this course.